CaioLira18/Project_Website_GirlGroup/README.md

 The page includes the following features:

 - Display of information about the female musical group.
 - Presentation of group members with photos and biographies.
+- List of future group events.
 "Future Update"
-- List of future group events.
-"Future Update" Playback of group songs.
+- Playback of group songs.
 "Future Update"